 Step 8: Odin will display the Pass message after the procedure is completed, and the phone will reboot.

-Also Read: How to Fix Android Stuck in Odin Mode >
+Bonus Tip: You may be interested in this guide on Odin mode – How to Fix Android Stuck in Odin Mode >

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >